Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Introduction

-Min \textit{et al.} \cite{min2019constrained} considered a platoon-based approach to coordinate CAVs through a merging roadway, and solved the constrained optimization problem with distributed model predictive control.
-A virtual platoon-based cooperative control approach was discussed in \cite{huang2019cooperative} for on-ramp coordination.
-An optimal framework to minimize travel time was proposed in \cite{Raravi2007}, where an optimization problem is solved to find the minimum time once the merging sequence is determined.
-Kamal \textit{et al.} \cite{Kamal2013} proposed numerical algorithms based on Pontryagin's minimum principle for CAV coordination in a signal-free intersection.
-Dynamic programming was used in \cite{ozatay2017velocity, mahler2014optimal, pei2019cooperative} to compute the optimal control input, which is inherently not feasible for real-time application due to high computational effort.
-Sciarretta \textit{et al.} \cite{sciarretta2015optimal} developed an eco-driving controller for CAVs for adaptive cruise control maneuver, where the optimal problem minimizes the energy consumption with speed constraint.
-A speed advisory system was proposed by Wan \textit{et al.} in \cite{wan2016optimalmixed} to minimize fuel consumption without considering the state and control constraints.
-A cloud-based roundabout coordination system was proposed in \cite{bakibillah2019optimal}, where a two-level combinatorial optimization problem is formulated.
-Han \textit{et al.} \cite{han2018safe} proposed a safety based eco-driving control for the CAVs.
-Wang \textit{et al.} \cite{wang2019intersection} formulated the multi-objective optimization problem for the CAVs approaching intersection, and derived the analytic solution based on the Pontraygin's minimum principle.
-Ozatay \textit{et al.} \cite{ozatay2017velocity} provided a speed profile optimization framework for minimizing fuel consumption without considering any safety or acceleration/deceleration constraints.
+{In optimal control approaches, one key challenge is to handle the associated state, control and safety constraints. \cite{min2019constrained} considered a platoon-based approach to coordinate CAVs through a merging roadway, and solved the constrained optimization problem with distributed model predictive control. \cite{sciarretta2015optimal} developed an eco-driving controller for CAVs for adaptive cruise control maneuver, where the optimal control problem minimizes the energy consumption with speed constraint. \cite{wan2016optimalmixed} proposed a speed advisory system to minimize fuel consumption without considering the state and control constraints. \cite{han2018safe} proposed a safety based eco-driving control for the CAVs. \cite{wang2019intersection} formulated the multi-objective optimization problem for the CAVs approaching intersection, and derived the analytic solution based on the Pontraygin's minimum principle. \cite{ozatay2017velocity} provided a speed profile optimization framework for minimizing fuel consumption without considering any safety or acceleration/deceleration constraints.}